MilesBDyson/3D-Printed-T800-case-for-Beaglebone/README.md

 standoffs on the Beaglebone, I drilled the holes and dry fitted everything to be sure the standoffs fit nicely (had to open up a few of them).

-I applyed a liberal amount of model glue to them and installed the Beaglebone, allowing several hours for the glue to dry before removing the Beaglebone, I applied more glue making sure the standoffs were firmly fixed in place.
+I applied a liberal amount of model glue to them and installed the Beaglebone, allowing several hours for the glue to dry before removing the Beaglebone, I applied more glue making sure the standoffs were firmly fixed in place.